 High points in this body of literary collections include titles by and about:

 - Members of the “Bloomsbury Group”

 - British and American women authors

 - 20th century British authors

-Through the coming years, MASC remains committed to acquiring, processing, cataloging, preserving, and making available millions of items, including original manuscripts and photographs, audio and video tapes, films, printed and published materials (books, maps, broadsides, etc.), graphic collections, and the archives of Washington State University, all of which will provide primary source material for students and scholars in a variety of disciplines around the world.
+Through today, MASC remains committed to acquiring, processing, cataloging, preserving, and making available millions of items, including original manuscripts and photographs, audio and video tapes, films, printed and published materials, graphic collections, and the archives of Washington State University, all of which provide primary source material for students and scholars in a variety of disciplines around the world.